tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

 In this scenario, SPV clients can be made aware of any invalidity in blocks and can’t be lied to about the UTXO set.

-### Compact fraud proofs
-The concept of compact fraud proofs is to be able to efficiently prove different types of fraud to SPV clients [[24]].
-As already noted in the [introduction to fraud proofs](#what-are-fraud-proofs), invalid blocks need not necesarily be due to malicious intent.
-However, in order to implement the suggested compact fraud proofs, the Bitcoin blockchain would have to be amended to make all proposed fraud proofs possible as well as adding a mechanism to enable a market of fraud protection providers and consumers [[24]].

 ### Payment channels
 Bitcoin is made to be reselient to denial of service (Dos) attacks, however, the same cannot be said for SPV clients.
 This could be an issue if malicious alerting nodes spam with false fraud proofs.
 A proposed solution to this is payment channels [[6]] due to them: